 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Diarrhea can happen with this drug.
 Diarrhea may happen early (within 24 hours) or later (after 24 hours) after getting this drug.
 Most of the time, early diarrhea goes away and is not severe.
 Early diarrhea may happen with signs like runny nose, flushing, tearing, stomach cramps, more saliva, sweating, or slow heartbeat.
 Late diarrhea may lead to some health problems like dehydration, infection, or electrolyte problems and can be life-threatening.
 Talk with your doctor about what to do if you have diarrhea.
+You may be given other drugs to treat diarrhea.
 Call your doctor right away the first time you have diarrhea, if you have very bad diarrhea, or if you are not able to get diarrhea under control within 24 hours.
 Call your doctor right away if you have black or bloody stools, signs of dehydration, or if you are not able to take fluids by mouth.

 - Do not take this drug if you have a bowel block.
 Talk with your doctor.